Video shows Delta Airlines employee asking man to get off flight for using restroom

 The employee begins to ask Hamilton to leave the aircraft again to "discuss the scenario."
 But Hamilton, still calm but appearing frustrated, asks what else there is to discuss.

-"In that environment I'm at their mercy," Hamilton told TMJ4.
+"In that environment I'm at their mercy," Hamilton told NBC affiliate TMJ4 earlier Thursday.
 "I'm a paying customer, but I have no say.
 Being in the body I'm in, as a black man, I'm already so aware of people and situations around me.
 I knew something weird was happening.
 The blessing in that moment is that there were other people there who were able to see it, and call it for what it was."

 Related: United CEO Oscar Munoz Blames David Dao Incident on 'System Failure'